MicrosoftDocs/dynamics365smb-docs/financials/madeira-news.md

 ms.author: sgroespe

 ---
-# What's New in Dynamics 365 for Finance and Operations, Business edition
+# What's New in Dynamics 365, Business edition for Finance and Operations, Business edition
 Welcome to [!INCLUDE[d365fin_long](includes/d365fin_long_md.md)]!
 If you haven't already, then sign up for a trial, let us walk you through the basics of what you can do with [!INCLUDE[d365fin](includes/d365fin_md.md)], and then try things out on your own for a while.
 When you are ready, you can open a blank company and set things up for yourself.

 On a regular basis, we will update [!INCLUDE[d365fin](includes/d365fin_md.md)] with additional capabilities in the core application and with new [extensions](ui-extensions.md).
-For an overview of what is coming and what is currently available, see the [Dynamics 365 Roadmap](https://roadmap.dynamics.com/) - and remember to filter for [!INCLUDE[d365fin](includes/d365fin_md.md)].
+For an overview of what is coming and what is currently available, see the [Dynamics 365, Business edition Roadmap](https://roadmap.dynamics.com/) - and remember to filter for [!INCLUDE[d365fin](includes/d365fin_md.md)].

 On this page, you can see which areas became available while we were still in preview.
-Going forward, find the updates in the [Dynamics 365 Roadmap](https://roadmap.dynamics.com/).
+Going forward, find the updates in the [Dynamics 365, Business edition Roadmap](https://roadmap.dynamics.com/).

 ## November 2016 Launch of [!INCLUDE[d365fin_long](includes/d365fin_long_md.md)]
 As announced on the blog, we're now a service that you use in your business.
 But this update also adds new capabilities and a new extension.